-E-learning is a broad concept which refers to educational material prepared for consumption on electronic media, and may include portable documents, audio and video.
+E-learning is a broad concept that refers to educational material prepared for consumption on electronic media, including portable documents, audio, and video.
 Integrated capacity for user input can create an interactive learning experience independent of a student’s language or literacy capabilities by relying on visual and audio cues.

-It’s a $56.2 billion global industry, set to double in the next two to five years as more communities and businesses employ e-learning to obviate the difficulties associated with traditional teaching methods, and some of the costs, too.
+It’s a $56.2 billion global industry, set to double in the next two to five years as more communities and businesses employ e-learning to obviate the difficulties associated with traditional teaching methods and some costs.

 At the heart of its educational successes is an e-learning infrastructure with internet and computer access in virtually every classroom in every school.

-In the industrial sector, International mining equipment simulator supplier Immersive Technologies earlier this year released a number of new simulators with modules designed to recreate actual mining conditions to prepare new and inexperienced staff before they are lowered down the shafts.
+In the industrial sector, International mining equipment supplier Immersive Technologies released several new simulators with modules designed to recreate actual mining conditions to prepare new and inexperienced staff before they are lowered down the shafts.
 These simulators demonstrate high-end e-learning technology.

-The simulator is also capable of assessing a user’s hand-eye coordination and general skill-level.
-Similar assessment features can be built into standard interactive e-learning programmes, reducing instruction costs, and mitigating workloads of in-house training staff.
-These automated assessments can also identify learner weak points, and recommend and provide suitable e-learning modules to remedy shortcomings.
+The simulator can also assess a user’s hand-eye coordination and general skill level.
+Similar assessment features can be built into standard interactive e-learning programmes, reducing instruction costs and mitigating the workloads of in-house training staff.
+These automated assessments can also identify weak learner points and recommend and provide suitable e-learning modules to remedy shortcomings.

-With an already-established mobile device ubiquity, South Africa could soon be in a position to leverage the benefits of e-learning both in class rooms, and on a community-wide basis.
+With an already-established mobile device ubiquity, South Africa could soon be able to leverage the benefits of e-learning both in classrooms, and on a community-wide basis.

 Technologies such as ePub, a portable document format which allows for the integration of audio, video, graphics, text, and interactive material into a single distributable unit, have the potential to exponentially increase access to supplementary and self-teaching educational material through all social strata.

-Combined with the fact that the document can be stored and accessed on a device with no internet connection, it mitigates the requirement for the physical presence of qualified and skilled educators as well as associated costs.
+Combined with the fact that the document can be stored and accessed on a device with no internet connection, it mitigates the requirement for the physical presence of qualified and skilled educators and associated costs.

 Although e-learning may still be struggling to escape its infancy in South Africa, it is simply a matter of time before it becomes as commonplace as mobile phones themselves.
 This will make access to education more accessible and more affordable for everyone, giving each individual more control over his or her own future.